 Copper Mountain College participates in the following financial aid programs.
-Students should file a Free Application for Federal Student Aid (FAFSA) each year to apply for aid.
-Award letters will advise students of the assistance for which they are eligible.
+Most of the aid is need-based, so the student should file a Free Application for Federal Student Aid (FAFSA) each year to apply for the federal and state aid.
+This may be done by paper application or online at www.fafsa.ed.gov.
+Award letters from CMC will advise students of the assistance they are eligible to receive.